Illuminating the lantern: coherent, spectro-polarimetric characterisation of a multimode converter: Introduction

 Simulations offer a tempting means of recovering the modal mapping by numerically propagating the modes supported at one end of the device, employing algorithms such as Eigenmode expansion~\cite{gallagher_eigenmode_2003} or the beam propagation method~\cite{van_roey_beam-propagation_1981}.
 However the precision with which device geometry can be specified in the manufacturing process is much looser than the level that causes variations in the simulated transfer matrix~\cite{davenport_photonic_2021, rypalla_large-quantity_2024}, along with manufacturing limitations and imperfections.
 Our results quantify this discrepancy and serve as a warning for the limitations of simulation-only design for these devices.

 The majority of previous work aimed at characterising photonic lanterns has measured the intensities of modes, typically in monochromatic light~\cite{zhao_design_2024, yu_mode-dependent_2016, becerra-deana_fabrication_2024}.
 This is blind to the rich phase encodings and mode evolution with wavelength known to be present from theory and from success in previous wavefront sensing work.
-Our approach measures the amplitude and phase of the electric field using digital off-axis holography, and is able to follow the evolution of the modes in wavelength over a 73\,nm bandwidth.
+By measuring the coupling map (that is, the intensity of the single mode ports subject to tip/tilt for the beam incident on the multi-mode end) over many wavelengths~\cite{kim2024spectral} is able to infer the amplitude of the transfer matrix and some information about the modal dispersion of a 3 mode device.
+Whilst effective for few mode devices, the method would struggle for devices with more modes.
+Our approach instead directly measures the amplitude and phase of the electric field using digital off-axis holography, and is able to follow the evolution of the modes (including dispersion) in wavelength over a 73\,nm bandwidth.

 Holography~\cite{gabor1948new} refers to a wide range of techniques that typically measure the interference between the waves from an object and a reference wave, encoding both the amplitude and phase of the light from the object.
 Digital off-axis holography~\cite{zhang2021review} has been used in a range of applications, including spatial biphoton states~\cite{zia_interferometric_2023} and mode sorters/multiplexers~\cite{carpenter_all_2012,fontaine2019laguerre,fontaine_hermite-gaussian_2021}, and involves interfering the object and reference on a digital detector.
 Other work on photonic lanterns~\cite{van2022optical,xin_laboratory_2024} has also used digital off-axis holography, though only at a single wavelength, on a photonic lantern supporting a smaller number of modes.
 In addition to using a range of wavelengths and two polarisations, the characterisation system in this work deals with a \gls{MCF} fed photonic lantern, injecting light into an individual port with a \fib{} alignment stage.
 Through a \fib{} bundle as an adapter, the system can still characterise pigtailed devices.
 This work also publishes the results of the characterisation and draws generalisable insights about the behaviour of these devices.